helinal/cybersecurityproject/README.md

 ### Installation

-1. Download and extract the project files to your desired location
+1. Clone the project files to your desired location
 2. To set up the database, run the commands below in the folder where *manage.py* is located

 ```